adi-dhal/Expression_Recognition/README.md

 ## Acknowledgments

-* We are very gratefull to Dr. Subrahmanyam Gorthi, our academic advisor for the project.
+* We are very grateful to Dr. Subrahmanyam Gorthi, our academic advisor for the project.
 * A special thanks to Romil Pawar for being test subject for the project.

 ## Citation